Scott-will/Expense-Tracker/README.md

 Simple app to track your expense

-# features
+# Features

-* Adding expense categories
+* dynamically add expense categories
 * Sorting by category, date or amount